blueorris/M-CRBMs/README.md

 ```
 python train_crbm.py
 ```
-trained model is saved to `model.pth` all the metrics are saved to `metrics.csv`
+Trained models are saved to `model.pth`, and all the metrics are saved to `metrics.csv`
 <br/>

 ### **Set Parameter Values**